Estif-Gi/wireframing/README.md

 # figma
 Figma is a cloud-based design and prototyping tool widely used for wireframing, UI/UX design, and collaboration.
 Its intuitive interface and powerful features make it a top choice for designers creating both low-fidelity and high-fidelity wireframes.

+# benefits of wireframing from a software development perspective

+Wireframing is a crucial step in the software development lifecycle (SDLC) that bridges the gap between concept and execution.
+From a development perspective, it offers several key advantages that streamline workflows, reduce risks, and improve the final product.